André Hahn

-André Hahn (born 13 August 1990) is a German footballer who plays as a winger and forward.
+André Hahn (born 13 August 1990) is a German former professional footballer who plays as a winger and forward.

 Club career

 Hamburger SV

 Hahn began his career with Hamburger SV II, who he joined in 2008.

 FC Oberneuland

 Two years later, he signed for FC Oberneuland where he made an immediate impact, scoring eight goals in fifteen matches in the first half of the 2010–11 season.

 TuS Koblenz

 In January 2011 he earned a move to TuS Koblenz of the 3.
 Liga.
 He made his Koblenz debut as a substitute for Thomas Klasen in a 3–2 win over Rot-Weiss Ahlen, and made another fifteen appearances as the club finished 11th.
 However, Koblenz withdrew from the 3.
 Liga due to financial difficulties, led Hahn to leave the club.

 Kickers Offenbach

 He was then snapped up by Kickers Offenbach, another club competing in the third tier.

 FC Augsburg

 After a successful eighteen months with Offenbach, André signed for FC Augsburg of the Bundesliga in January 2013.
-He quickly established his place, starting 12 matches in the second half of the 12/13 season and finally helped keep FC Augsburg from getting relegated to 2.
+He quickly established his place, starting 12 matches in the second half of the 2012–13 season and finally helped keep FC Augsburg from getting relegated to 2.
 Bundesliga.

 Hahn further cemented his role in the 2013–14 season by his eye catching performance.
 He contributed 6 goals for FC Augsburg before the winter break.